How Big is a Quarter-Acre?

 A quarter-acre of land is about the size of a city block in most places in the United States.
 But it can be larger or smaller depending on where you are and how densely populated that site is.

 A quarter-acre is an American unit of measure, so it makes sense that its size would vary based on where you are in the US.
-For example, in New York City, where land is much more expensive than in other parts of the country, a quarter-acre lot might be as small as 10,000 square feet.
-But in less populated areas like Wyoming, the exact measurement could be as large as 40,000 square feet or more.
+For example, in New York City, where land is much more expensive than other parts of the country, a quarter-acre lot might be as small as 10,000 square feet.
+However, the measurement could be as large as 40,000 square feet or more in less populated areas like Wyoming.

-This is because cities tend to have more people than rural areas, so there’s less space per person and therefore less space per house.
-And if your home is on a smaller lot size, it’ll probably cost less money—so city dwellers often find themselves paying less for their homes than folks living outside urban centers would pay for theirs.
+This is because cities tend to have more people than rural areas, so there’s less space per person and, therefore, less space per house.
+And if your home is on a smaller lot size, it’ll probably cost less—so city dwellers often find themselves paying less for their homes than folks outside urban centers would pay for theirs.

 What Size is a Quarter-Acre Block?